-Seeing my students start to put it all together and get the results from their work is a big part of why I do this.
+I enjoy seeing my students start to put it all together and get the results from their work.

 There are no reviews yet

-Years of playing and coaching the game at a high level.
+Years of coaching the game at a high level.

 I charge $60/hr.